MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 # Cloud Site List Management for Internet Explorer (IE) mode

 > [!NOTE]
-> Microsoft Edge for Business, the new, dedicated work experience for Microsoft Edge, is in preview today!
-[Try Microsoft Edge for Business](/deployedge/microsoft-edge-for-business), including the switching between work and personal browsing, and let us know what you think.
+> Microsoft Edge for Business is now available in Edge stable version 116!
+[Learn more](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/microsoft-edge-for-business-faq/ba-p/3891837) about the new, dedicated work experience with native enterprise grade security, productivity, manageability, and AI built in.

 This article explains how to configure and use Cloud Site List Management for Internet Explorer (IE) mode through the Microsoft 365 Admin Center.